 After years of operating and closing smaller movie houses, Atlas Cinemas built its first brand new multiplex in 1997.
 Seated in a new development in Mentor, Ohio, the first theatre named Atlas opened with 12 screens and modern amenities.
 Being built just before the stadium seating craze, the Atlas Diamond Centre 12 received a facelift and expansion in 2004 to become the Atlas Diamond Centre 16.
 The new auditoriums featured stadium seating, and all sound systems were upgraded to DTS.
 Just three years later, immediately following the Atlas Lakeshore 7, the Diamond Centre became the second all digital theatre in the Cleveland market.
 Then in 2009, Real D digital 3D was also added to the list of improvements.
 Today, the Atlas Cinemas Diamond Centre 16 boasts 3 Real D XL auditoriums.

 When a freestanding nine screen theatre became available in 2002 at the Great Lakes Mall in Mentor, Ohio, Atlas Cinemas was given the opportunity to expand its service to Lake County.
 Operated for just over a year, the theatre became inoperable and shut down.
 Very soon after, a project began to re-imagine the theatre.
 Originally a single screen theater that opened in 1968 and had undergone numerous reconfigurations and add-ons, the Great Lakes Cinema was in for its biggest change.
 In 2007, Atlas Great Lakes Stadium 16 opened at nearly twice the size, utilizing part of the original structure, but completely remodeling the interior.
 This "new" location had all stadium seating, all digital projection, birthday party room, and an updated look.
 In 2008, the Great Lakes location became the first theatre on the East Side of Cleveland to have Real D digital 3D.
 Between 2009 and 2012, three more Real D screens were added.
 In summer 2012, all Real D systems were upgraded to Real D XL, making 3D pictures brighter, crisper, and more dynamic.
+Spring 2016 marked another big change for this cinema.
+All sixteen auditoriums had the high back seats removed to make way for new luxury seating featuring stadium rockers and full recliners.
+Unmatched comfort became the focus of the movie experience.
 As the Atlas Great Lakes Stadium 16 continues to grow and change, it has become the premiere east side theatre to see a movie.

 In 2008, Atlas Cinemas was contacted about an eight screen theatre at the Midway Mall in Elyria, Ohio that had been closed.
 Opened in 1990 by General Cinema, the Midway Mall Cinema had fallen into disrepair after multiple closures.
 A great project for Atlas Cinemas in a viable location, the Atlas Midway Mall 8 opened on Halloween 2008 after many repairs and improvements had been made to the concession stand and auditoriums.
 Just over four years later, as the theater was embraced by the community and focused on a long future of service, Atlas Cinemas began making improvements to the building again.
 In March 2013, the Midway Mall location was able to ask customers, "What is Sony 4k?", as brand new Sony 4K digital projectors were installed, along with enhancements to all the theater sound systems.
 Shortly thereafter, a Real D digital 3D system was installed.
 Since then, a second Real D system was added.
 In addition to these major improvements, updates are planned to theater lighting, interior signage, and operational systems.
 The Atlas Midway Mall 8 was a great addition to the Atlas Cinemas family, and we look forward to continual updates and success.